Monish-Raaj/Nirmalya-Arduino-project/README.md

 # Nirmalya---Arduino-project
-An arduino project for ssn hackathon, modelling e-toilets for clean India🇮🇳.
+An arduino project for automated cleaning